 To gain a better understanding of smooth yet assertive flying, define two terms: control RATE and control ACCELERATION.
 RATE is the change in position per unit time.
 Most often we hear of roll rates, in degrees per second.
 For instance, it may require 15° of up aileron to produce a steady roll rate of 90° per second.
-Pitch rates are also important because they, in combination with forward speed, have a definite relation to G loads, but we rarely see pitch rate figures published.
+Pitch rates are also important because in combination with forward speed they have a definite relation to G loads, but we rarely see pitch rate figures published.

 ACCELERATION is the rate change per unit time.
 We rarely hear this term, but it refers to the rate at which an airplane responds to control application.
-For the sake of this discussion, we will limit its use to define the rate at which the pilot applies control force.
-Or, how much time does it take to move the stick from neutral to the 15° up aileron position that will produce a desired roll rate of perhaps 90° per second.
+For the sake of this discussion, we will limit its use to define the rate at which the pilot applies control forces: How much time it takes to move the stick from neutral to the 15° up aileron position that will produce a desired roll rate of perhaps 90° per second.
 The difference between smooth and jerky flying is primarily a matter of control acceleration.
 Does the pilot apply control abruptly with rapid acceleration, or gradually, with a lower acceleration?
-The following graphs represent an attempt to illustrate the difference through a plot of control application.
+These graphs represent an attempt to illustrate the difference through a plot of control application.